Andrea Piccini: Sports Cars

 He moved on from FIA GT and in 2009, he raced for Italian team Racing Box in the Le Mans Series, who ran a LMP2-spec Lola B08/80-Judd.
 He was joined by fellow Italian compatriots and former FIA GT champions Matteo Bobbi and Thomas Biagi for the season.
 They picked up a class win in the opening round at Catalunya but the success was short-lived.
 Piccini finished fifth in the standings.
-Racing Box then entered the 24 Hours of Le Mans with the same car but unfortunately retired after 203 laps.
+Racing Box then entered the 24 Hours of Le Mans with the same car but retired after 203 laps.
 2010 saw Piccini contest only the first two rounds of the Le Mans Series season for Racing Box, before returning to GT racing in the form of the FIA GT1 World Championship.
 He was reunited with Phoenix Racing who he raced with in FIA GT in 2006, but raced a Chevrolet Corvette C6.R rather than the DBR9.
 He contested three of the ten rounds, earning an impressive podium finish at the opening round in Abu Dhabi alongside Mike Hezemans.
 He is now back behind the wheel of an Aston DBR9 for Hexis AMR for the 2011 FIA GT1 World Championship season.